MileHacker Logo

 Pakleni Islands

-A stunning archipelago visible from Hvar Town, known for secluded coves and clear waters.
+A stunning archipelago is visible from Hvar Town, known for secluded coves and clear waters.
 The third image captures this view.

 Local Economy & Industries